mpark/mpark.github.io/_posts/programming/2016-05-12-typedef-literacy.md

 As I mentioned at the beginning of the post, reach for [type alias] instead if you're writing modern C++.

-It's interesting to me that even though the typedef declaration successfully achieves the "make simple things simple" principle, the rule that one would naturally deduce from the simple cases do not prepare you for the complex cases at all.
+As we've seen in the earlier examples, the design of typedef declaration successfully achieves the "make simple things simple" principle.
+However, the generalized rule that one would naturally deduce from the simple cases do not prepare you for the complex cases at all.

 I've also shown that the underlying rule is actually quite simple and consistent.
-The level of confusion that arise from such a coherent design that even managed to keep the simple cases simple, is quite intriguing.
+The level of confusion that arise from what seems like such a coherent and simple design is quite intriguing.

 ## Standardese